nickjwhite/diogenes/README.md

 You will need to install a number of auxiliary programs, including `librsvg`, `libicns`, `icoutils`, `wine`, `innoextract` and `rpm`.
-All of these can easily be installed on Linux via your distribution and on OS X using Homebrew.
-You will also need to install `fpm` via the Ruby package manager (see https://fpm.readthedocs.io/en/latest/).
+All of these can easily be installed on Linux via your distribution and on OS X using Homebrew (on OS X, Wine version 4.5 works, which can be installed via `brew cask install homebrew/cask-versions/wine-devel`).
+To create the Mac and Linux installers you will also need to install `fpm`, which is done via the Ruby package manager (see https://fpm.readthedocs.io/en/latest/).

     make installer-w32        # Make a Windows installer make installer-macpkg     # Make a Mac pkg installer